apollosbangalu/bundesliga-coach-rag-chatbot/README.md

 # Context Retrieval Script for Germany's 1.
 Bundesliga Coach RAG-Chatbot

 This is a Python application for information retrieval in a RAG (Retrieval-Augmented Generation) chatbot about football club coaches in Germany's 1.
 Bundesliga.
 This is a coding challenge developed by PANTOPIX.
-The coding challenge document "Coding Challenge - KE.pdf" is in the repository folder "coding challenge document".
+The coding challenge document "Coding Challenge - KE.pdf" is in the repository folder "coding challenge document". [**Coding Challenge - KE.pdf**](./coding%20challenge%20document/Coding%20Challenge%20-%20KE.pdf)

 ## Overview